North American League

 Prize money is optional in all hunter events.

-to any USEF or CEF recognized horse show.
+Option A: Open to any USEF or Equine Canada recognized horse show.

 Option B: Open to USEF “A” and “AA” rated shows only

 Management may choose to hold a two round Classic.
 Judge(s) will give each horse a numerical score.
 The top 12 from the first round will return for the second round.
-Minimum of 12 ribbons must be offered.
+Minimum of 8 ribbons must be offered.
 Proper Attire required.
-Horses must have completed the course in at least two classes in the same section in accordance with USEF Article 2436.1.
+Horses must have completed the course in at least two classes in the same section in accordance with USEF HU136.
+Shows are encouraged to pin and submit results through 12 places.

 NAL Children’s Hunter: Open to junior riders.
 A rider need not be a member of the North American League to compete, but only current members will accrue points toward year-end finals to be held at the Pennsylvania National Horse Show.
-To be conducted in accordance with USEF Article 2436 and current Zone specifications.
+To be conducted in accordance with USEF HU 136 and current Zone specifications.
 Prize money is optional.

 NAL Children’s Jumper Classic: Minimum prize money $500.00